hanspr/mi-ide/config/mi-ide/help/help.md

   they do.
 * commands: Gives a list of all the commands and what they do
 * options: Gives a list of all the options you can customize
-* plugins: Explains how micro-ide's plugin system works and how to create your own plugins
+* plugins: Explains how mi-ide's plugin system works and how to create your own plugins
-* colors: Explains micro-ide's colorscheme and syntax highlighting engine and how to create your own colorschemes or add new languages to the engine
+* colors: Explains mi-ide's colorscheme and syntax highlighting engine and how to create your own colorschemes or add new languages to the engine

 For example, to open the help page on plugins you would press CtrlE and type